adamkurth/reborn_dev/doc/source/developers.rst

 Testing
 -------

-We use `pytest <http://doc.pytest.org/>`_ to test the bornagain codebase.
+We use `pytest <http://doc.pytest.org/>`_ to test the reborn codebase.
 It is very simple to make a new test.

-1) Create a file that has a name that beginning with `test_` in the bornagain/test directory
+1) Create a file that has a name that beginning with `test_` in the reborn/test directory
 2) Within this file, write functions with names that begin with `test_`
 3) Within those functions, include assert statements.
 4) Run pytest in the test directory, and all tests will run.